Access data, samples and analytical support for research

 The MRC-NIHR National Phenome Centre offers a wide range of services from broad profiling untargeted assays through to targeted assays.

 These services are offered on a collaborative project basis or as a fee-for-service offering.

 For more information visit the MRC-NIHR National Phenome Centre website.

-The NIHR Biosample Centre provides a high quality, high capacity service for biomedical researchers engaged in studies that include the collection, processing, storage and analysis of biological samples from their volunteers and patients.
+The NIHR National Biosample Centre provides a high quality, high capacity service for biomedical researchers engaged in studies that include the collection, processing, storage and analysis of biological samples from their volunteers and patients.
 The National Biosample Centre is operated by UK Biocentre on a fee for service basis for customers and can provide an end-to-end solution or flexible approach to your sampling needs.